 The RAF’s organisational culture in the inter-war period was built on the basic assumption of independence, the shared belief in ‘Command of the Air’ and the value of the ‘Air Force Spirit’.
 However, the historiography of the RAF in the inter-war period has tended to focus on the two former elements with little reference to the latter value.
 This has led to a concentration on its doctrinal development with a particular focus on strategic bombing.
-This is a distorted analysis of the services development as it was the human element that Marshal of the Royal Air Force Viscount Trenchard was most concerned with when in 1919 he noted the importance of producing the ‘Air Force Spirit’ through rigorous education and training.
+This distorted analysis of the RAF’s development ignores the human element that Marshal of the Royal Air Force Viscount Trenchard was most concerned with when in 1919 he noted the importance of producing the ‘Air Force Spirit’ through rigorous education and training.
 To this end my thesis hopes to re-focus our understanding of the RAF’s development by considering how it developed its future leaders in this period.
 It does this by examining the often misunderstood career of Air Chief Marshal Sir Trafford Leigh-Mallory.
 This thesis will not only highlight an hitherto unexplored aspect of the RAF’s development but it will also seek to answer the question of why a commander with so many perceived detractors reached the senior level of command.
 It does this using a methodology grounded in an understanding of leadership and organisational theory that examine the interrelated ideas of the development of leaders, leadership development, succession planning and promotion.

 I am a member of the Centre for War Studies, Society for Military History, British Commission for Military History, Royal Aeronautical Society, Royal Air Force Historical Society, Navy Records Society and the Society for Army Historical Research.
 Additionally I am the convener of the The Second World War Military Operations Research Group.